White Lodge, Richmond Park: Early history

 The house was built as a hunting lodge for George II, by the architect Roger Morris, and construction began shortly after his accession to the throne in 1727.
-Completed in 1730 and originally called Stone Lodge, the house was renamed New Lodge shortly afterwards to distinguish itself from nearby Old Lodge, which was demolished in 1841.
+Completed in 1730 and originally called Stone Lodge, the house was renamed New Lodge shortly afterwards to distinguish it from nearby Old Lodge, which was demolished in 1841.
 Old Lodge itself had been built by George II for Britain's first prime minister, Sir Robert Walpole, who frequented it, particularly to hunt at the estate.
 Walpole said that he could "do more business there (Old Lodge) than he could in town".

 Caroline of Ansbach, wife of George II, stayed at the new lodge frequently and, on her death in 1737, White Lodge passed to her friend Sir Robert Walpole, the prime minister.
 After his death, it passed to Queen Caroline's daughter, Princess Amelia, in 1751.
 Amelia also became the ranger of Richmond Park and closed the entire park to the public, except to distinguished friends and those with permits, sparking public outrage.
 In 1758, a court case made by a local brewer against a park gatekeeper eventually overturned Princess Amelia's order, and the park was once again opened to the public.
 Amelia is remembered for adding the two white wings to the main lodge, which remain to this day.
 They were designed by Stephen Wright.